Andrew Kerr

 Andrew Kerr IV (October 7, 1878 – February 17, 1969) was an American football, basketball, and track and field coach.
 He served as the head football coach at Stanford University (1922–1923), Washington & Jefferson College (1926–1928), Colgate University (1929–1946), and Lebanon Valley College (1947–1949), compiling a career college football record of 137–71–14.
 His 1932 Colgate team went a perfect 9–0, was not scored upon, and was named a national champion by Parke H. Davis.
 Kerr was also the head basketball coach at the University of Pittsburgh for one season (1921–1922) and at Stanford for four seasons (1922–1926), tallying a career college basketball mark of 54–26.
 In addition, he coached track and field at Pittsburgh from 1913 to 1921.
 Kerr was inducted into the College Football Hall of Fame in 1951.
 Colgate's home football stadium, Andy Kerr Stadium, was dedicated in his honor in 1966.

 Early years

 Andy Kerr was born in Cheyenne, Wyoming, to Andrew and Mary Elizabeth Kerr.
 His family moved east to Carlisle, Pennsylvania, where Kerr attended secondary school.
 He attended Dickinson College, where he played baseball and ran track.
 He then moved to the University of Pittsburgh, where he served as the head track and field coach from 1913 until 1922, as an assistant football coach, and, for one season, the head basketball coach, leading that squad to a 12–8 record in 1921–22.
-While at Pitt as an assistant football coach also in charge of the freshman football squad, he served as a member of the staff of head coach Glenn Scobey "Pop" Warner.
+While at Pitt as an assistant football coach also in charge of the freshman football squad, he served as a member of the staff of head coach Pop Warner.